 - The major June 2015 update created a “clean” version of the spreadsheet making it super easy for the beginning spreadsheet user to begin entering his or her stocks.

 - The February 2016 update automated the DivCalendar.

 There are two versions available in the templates gallery.
 The first is the original Google Spreadsheets version which includes the transactions page as well as the “old” version, discussed below.
 The original version will be left available to use but will no longer be maintained.
 The new version is the one that will get future updates.

 If you find this useful, please remember to rate it well on Google Docs Templates.
 Thanks!

-A template for the new Google Spreadsheet version is available here or below, if logged into your Google account:
+A template for the new Google Spreadsheet version is available here (Click “File” and then “Make a Copy,” or below, if logged into your Google account:

 Orange cells – user needs to fill in appropriate data

 Light green cells – these contain formulas and are automatically calculated by the spreadsheet.
 Do not fill in your own data!

 The Portfolio page is the main page which gives a summary of your current stocks.
 The orangish highlighted columns (Sector, Company Name, and Ticker) are what you manually update.
 Everything else is automatically updated based on information provided in the Transactions sheet, which is discussed below.

 Sector: Drop-down menu allows you to pick the appropriate GCIS sector.
 The drop down choices come from the Lists sheet.